 - Enact flexible work policies: Allow employees with a sick family member or those with children at home due to school closures to work from home.

-- Take special care of vulnerable workers: Assign high-risk workers duties that minimize contact with coworkers and customers if they have no problem with it.
+- Take special care of vulnerable workers: Assign high-risk workers duties that minimize contact with coworkers and customers if they prefer.

 - Clearly communicate policies to fight COVID-19: Make sure your workers, customers, on-site visitors, and contractors are aware of the new guidelines to stem the spread of the virus.

-- Stay on top of your cleaning and disinfection routine: Ensure that frequently touched surfaces such as doorknobs are cleaned and disinfected daily.
+- Stay on top of your cleaning and disinfection routine: Ensure frequently touched surfaces, such as doorknobs, are cleaned and disinfected daily.
 Ensure PPE availability at all times for your janitorial workforce

 Frequently Asked Questions

-When is it safe for my employees to return to work?
+When is it safe for my employees to return to work after COVID-19 closures?

 How to ensure your employees feel safe returning to work after COVID-19 closures?